To those of you who read through that mile long post, congratulations!! You made it!

 Now, take the end of the string and tuck it into the new loop you’ve made.

-Holding BOTH the end and the strand with your left hand, and the original loop with either a finger or one of your knitting needles, pull gently on both ends until the knot tightens down.
+Holding BOTH the end and the strand with your left hand, and the original loop with either a finger or your crochet hook, pull gently on both ends until the knot tightens down.

-This will leave you with a big loop on your knitting needle (or finger).
-If you haven’t already, insert your knitting needle into the loop.
-Hold your knitting needle firmly and pull on the strand leading back to the skein.
-If you’ve made your knot correctly, the loop will cinch up to fit your knitting needle.
+This will leave you with a big loop on your crochet hook (or finger).
+If you haven’t already, insert your crochet hook into the loop.
+Hold your crochet hook firmly and pull on the strand leading back to the skein.
+If you’ve made your knot correctly, the loop will cinch up to fit your crochet hook

 Well done!
-You are now ready to move on to Knitting 101: Lesson Two
+You are now ready to move on to Crochet 101: Lesson Two